chocolate-brownie/NetPractice/README.md

 * **Carrier-Grade NAT (`100.64.0.0/10`):** Used by internet service providers when they run out of public IP addresses and need to share them among many customers.
 * **Reserved for Future Use (`240.0.0.0/4`):** This block is set aside for potential future applications.
 * **Limited Broadcast (`255.255.255.255`):** A special broadcast address for the local network segment.

+---
+---

+What is the key difference between a switch and a router?

+**Switch** can connects your all local hosts together to communicate with each other while the **Router** opens up doors to connect to other hosts in other neighborhoods (subnet masks)